Love one another as I have loved you’ (John 13: 34-35) helping each other to reach for the stars.

 Alison Foy

-Role: Chair of Governing Body, Local Authority Governor, eppointed by the local authority
+Role: Chair of Governing Body, Co-opted Governor

-Committee(s): School Improvement Committee, Finance Committee,
+Committee(s): School Improvement Committee, Resources Committee,

-Area(s) of Responsibility: Safeguarding, Wellbeing, GDPR
+Area(s) of Responsibility: Safeguarding, Attendance, Personal Development & Wellbeing.

-I was elected ParentGovernor in 2015 serving a 4 year term.
+I was first elected Parent Governor in 2015 serving a 4 year term.
 I am now a Co-opted Governor and as Chair of the Governing Body I ensure the effective functioning of the board and facilitate the governing body to work as a team to challenge, support and contribute to the strategic leadership of the school.

 I passionately believe that every child is a unique and special individual and should have the best education possible to enable them to strive to be the best they can be.